-As you will be aware, since the beginning of this year's pay round, there have been increasing concerns about the sector's financial position.
+As you will be aware, and as we highlighted during the dispute resolution process, the sector's financial position has deteriorated significantly since the beginning of this year's pay round.
 Many higher education institutions (HEIs) have forecast deficits and reduced liquidity levels, driven by a range of factors.
 These include the lower than anticipated levels of international student recruitment, the continuing decline in the real-terms value of tuition fee income from UK undergraduates and the continuing increase in costs for employers.
-The rise in the employers National Insurance contributions adds around £370m to the sector's pay bill, wiping out the impact of the one-off rise in domestic tuition fees.
+The rise in the employers' National Insurance contributions adds around £370m to the sector's pay bill, wiping out the impact of the one-off rise in domestic tuition fees.
 In addition, many universities have been hit hard by the increase in employer contributions to the Teachers' Pension Scheme.
 In circumstances of such high pressure, it should come as no surprise that many institutions are changing their operating models and their staffing structures.

-Against this challenging financial backdrop, UCEA's offer for 2025-26 is:
+Against this challenging financial backdrop, UCEA is unable to improve upon its 2025-26 pay offer of:

-- an uplift on each point on the New JNCHES pay spine of 1.4% from 1 August 2025 - where adjustments have been made to comply with the 1 April 2025 National Living Wage (NLW) rate of £12.21, the uplift will be applied in addition to it - the deletion of Spine Points 5 and 6 of the New JNCHES pay spine no later than the end of 2025-26, i.e. by 31 July 2026.
+- an uplift on each point on the New JNCHES pay spine of 1.4% from 1 August 2025 - where adjustments have been made to comply with the 1 April 2025 National Living Wage (NLW) rate of £12.21, the 1.4% uplift will be applied to it - the deletion of Spine Points 5 and 6 from the New JNCHES pay spine no later than the end of 2025-26, i.e. by 31 July 2026.